ocaml/ocaml.org/data/tutorials/gs_01_a_first_hour_with_ocaml.md

 (Read-Eval-Print Loop).
 The `ocaml` command provides a basic toplevel (install `rlwrap` through your system package manager and run `rlwrap ocaml` instead to get history navigation).

-The alternative REPL [utop](https://github.com/ocaml-community/utop) may be installed through [opam](https://opam.ocaml.org/doc/Install.html) or your system package manager.
-It has the same basic interface but is much more convenient to use (history navigation, auto-completion, etc).
+The alternative REPL [UTop](https://github.com/ocaml-community/utop) may be installed through [opam](https://opam.ocaml.org/doc/Install.html) or your system package manager.
+It has the same basic interface but is much more convenient to use (history navigation, auto-completion, etc.).

 Use `;;` to indicate that you've finished entering each expression and prompt OCaml to evaluate it.
 We run OCaml and evaluate a simple expression: